aryanshah012/IOI/README.md

 # IOI
-To explain the funciton of git hub
+To explain the funtion of git hub